MEDIA76/timetab/README.md

 ## TimeTab

 A simple Chrome extension that displays the time, and/or the time of multiple zones, whenever a new tab is opened.
-Please be aware that this is an ongoing side project and may contain bugs from time to time while I improve it.
-[Creating issues](https://github.com/MEDIA76/timetab/issues) on GitHub for reporting such bugs is always appreciated.
+Please note, this is an ongoing side project and that I plan to add even more [features](https://github.com/orgs/MEDIA76/projects/2) when I can get to them.
+Feedback, recommendations, and reporting bugs via [issues](https://github.com/MEDIA76/timetab/issues) is always welcome & appreciated.
 Otherwise, enjoy!

 - Display multiple clocks
 - Show or hide custom labels